 Every driver’s license in Malaysia comes with an expiry date and it is your responsibility to renew it on time to avoid any complications down the road.
 Fortunately, other than renewing your license at the post office or Land Transport Department (JPJ) office, you can also renew it online on the MyEG website.

 Renewing Your Driving License in Malaysia

-You can choose the validity period for your driving license but do note that the minimum renewal duration is 1 year, and the maximum duration is 5 years.
+You can choose the validity period for your driving license but do note that the minimum renewal duration is one year, and the maximum duration is five years.

 The Price of Renewing Your Driving License in Malaysia